Merritt Island Star Mason Denaburg To Play In Under Armour All-American Baseball Game

 To know the Denaburg family is to know that Mason is but one from a family of athletes.

 Dan and Connie Denaburg are the parents of Karly, Mason, Lexy and Brady, all of whom excel both on and off the field.
 And looking at Mr. and Mrs. Denaburg’s athletic careers, the expression about the apple not falling far from the tree is never truer.

-Connie has been the director of Cape Coast Volleyball Club for 16 years and began her coaching career at Merritt Island High School in 1995 as the varsity coach and led them to 5 straight Cape Coast Conference titles in the late 1990’s and early 2000’s.
+Connie has been the director of Cape Coast Volleyball Club for 16 years and began her coaching career at Merritt Island High School in 1995 as the varsity coach, and led them to five straight Cape Coast Conference titles in the late 1990s and early 2000s.

-In Mom’s playing days, Mrs. Denaburg excelled for Carson Newman in Tennessee playing collegiate volleyball and tennis for the Lady Eagles.
+In her playing days, Connie.
+Denaburg excelled for Carson Newman in Tennessee playing collegiate volleyball and tennis for the Lady Eagles.
 Dan Denaburg played football at Tenessee Tech from 1984 to 1987.

-Lexy is a sophomore at Merritt Island and is an amazing volleyball and soccer player and was instrumental in the Lady Mustangs capturing this years 3A State Championship in soccer.
+Lexy is a sophomore at Merritt Island and is an amazing volleyball and soccer player, and was instrumental in the Mustangs capturing this year’s Class 3A State Championship in soccer.